-The System's financial statements are available on the ORS website at www.michigan.gov/orsschools.
+The System's financial statements are available at www.michigan.gov/orsschools.

 Participants are enrolled in one of multiple plans based on date of hire and certain voluntary elections.
 A summary of pension plans offered by MPSERS are detailed as follows: